The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 To make a long story short, change featured constantly.
 Later I simply couldn’t get off the path of constant change into a conventional life, no matter how much I tried (and I tried).
 So I just kept on doing what I knew best and made the best of it (see, for example, Beyond Borders and Safer than Houses).
 I turned it into a way of life and a philosophy, which I termed: Travelosophy.

 This philosophy can sometimes be impossible to convey to onlookers (people I meet in life).
 Some say that I must obviously be running away from something (from responsibilities, etc).
 I usually respond that I’m running towards multiple travel, work and life experiences (to get them in while I can).
-It could, of course, be perceived both ways – so be it … You walk in your shoes and I’ll walk in mine (which are trekking boots … ) .
+It could, of course, be perceived both ways – so be it … We all have to walk in our own shoes and mine are nomadic trekking boots.
 As far as I’m concerned I’m on a predestined Life Path.

-During my unhappy teenage years (around age 14/15) I was listening to 604 constantly as we could pick it up in our area (it broadcasted on medium wave.
+During my unhappy teenage years (around age 14/15) I was listening to 604 constantly, as we could pick it up in our area (it transmitted on medium wave).
 I used to endlessly search for interesting channels to listen to (also on short wave), especially late at night when I couldn’t sleep.
-A talk-radio station, Radio 702, was doing something similar (it provided alternative political insights on events in the country).
+A talk-radio station, Radio 702, was doing something similar and it provided alternative political insights on events in the country.

-It was on Capital 604 that I listened to a range of up-and-coming bands from UK and Ireland, such as Cranberries, Big Country, The Waterboys, Simple Minds, U2 and others.
+It was on Capital 604 that I listened to a range of up-and-coming bands from UK and Ireland, such as Cranberries, Big Country, Waterboys, Simple Minds, U2 and others.
 Many of these bands had political messaging in their song lyrics.
-During that time I became (more) aware of issues similar to those in South Africa in other places such as in Northern Ireland (the Troubles) and the Middle-East (which remains unresolved to this day) in particular.
-I understood that there were general parallels between the three situations (and I hoped to understand them better one day).
+During that time I became more aware of issues similar to those in South Africa in other places such as in Northern Ireland (the Troubles) and the Middle-East (which remains unresolved to this day).
+I understood that there were general parallels between the three situations and I hoped to understand them better one day.
 However, at that age it was impossible to comprehend any of it on a deeper level (including the situation in South Africa).

-Fast forward a decade later and at age 25 I found myself in London and I truly felt the world was my oyster (!).
+Fast forward about a decade later and at age 26/27 I found myself in London.
+I truly felt the world was my oyster!
 I could read high quality broadsheet newspapers every day (I bought three of them daily for comparison – Guardian, Telegraph and Independent), I could regularly go to live music concerts and summer music festivals, and I could try my hand at a variety of jobs.
 Most importantly, I could work hard, save and travel!

 As my life path would have it, I eventually travelled to (or spent time in) all the regions and places that had parallels with, or impacts on, South Africa prior to 1994.
-This included Northern Ireland (Belfast), Germany (Berlin Wall) the Middle East, and Russia as well as Cuba (these two latter countries had major campaigns in Southern Africa during the Cold War era).
+This included Northern Ireland (Belfast), Germany (Berlin Wall), the Middle East, as well as Russia and Cuba (these two latter states had major campaigns in Southern Africa during the Cold War era).

 I am mostly self-educated (an autodidact).
 I got some external qualifications later.
-I was blocked from following a conventional path through universities or colleges (but strongly craved a higher education).
-However, the fact that I was obstructed from entering the formal system strongly motivated, inspired and challenged me to learn, learn, learn (!) by my own means through direct experiences and self-study.
-I can therefore never outsource my brain to something like A.I.
+I was blocked from following a conventional path through universities or colleges.
+The fact that I was obstructed from entering the formal education system strongly motivated, inspired and challenged me to learn, learn, learn (!) by my own means through experiences and self-study.
+I could therefore never outsource my brain to something like A.I.

 I came to understand though, that if I had followed a conventional learning path I would not have written about the subjects I do write about, and I would not have had the same journey.
-I would not have been compelled to learn by any means available if I had had easy access to universities and colleges.
-Clearly, my life path was not meant to be conventional, and in retrospect I should thank my lucky stars, considering what the formal education system actually churns out much of the time.
+I would not have been compelled to learn unconventionally, if I had had easy access to universities and colleges.
+Clearly, my life path was not meant to be conventional, and in retrospect I should thank my lucky stars, considering what the formal education system churns out much of the time (no offense meant to anyone).

-This newsletter has taken me about 2 weeks to put together (no research was needed) and my essays generally take anything from 2 to 5 months each because all the reading, research, writing and refining “old-school style” can be very time consuming (fortunately I have patient readers).
+This newsletter has taken me about 2 weeks to put together (no research was needed) and my essays generally take anything from 2 to 5 months each due to all the reading, research, writing and refining the old-school way can be very time consuming (fortunately I have patient readers).

 Question: Could A.I. speed it all up (the research and writing processes), lighten the load and make it all easier?
 Surely I could then publish more regularly and complete my second book sooner?